Rouffignac Cave: Age

 Because of the general lack of artifacts (a single blade was found so far) and occupation traces, the Rouffignac cave could not be dated directly so far.
 According to André Leroi-Gourhan the style of the representations can be attributed to his style IV and belong therefore into the Middle Magdalenian, about 13,000 years BP.

 Reconnaissance excavations in front of the entry of the cave found traces of human occupations (several fireplaces, animal bones and stone tools) dating back to the Mesolithic (Tardenoisian and Sauveterrian) and to the Neolithic.
 Some Iron Age remains capped the deposits.
 Therefore, mesolithic hunters must have had their encampment in front of the cave from about 9,200 to 7,800 years BP.
 In the Sauveterrian level, geometrically shaped microliths were found, the so-called Rouffignac heads.
 The neolithic and Iron Age levels yielded remnants of burials.

 Visiting the cave

-The Rouffignac cave is open to the public between April 1 and November 1.
+The Rouffignac cave is open to the public between 1 April and 1 November.
 The number of visitors is restricted to 550 per day.